-Figure 3 – Figure Supplement 3 Synaptic inputs to T4 cells in Column E. Left: Four subtypes of T4 cells each with dendrites orientated primarily in a single direction.
+Figure 3 – Figure Supplement 4 Synaptic inputs to T4 cells in Column E. Left: Four subtypes of T4 cells each with dendrites orientated primarily in a single direction.
 Yellow dots indicate the location of each axon’s main trunk.
 Synaptic inputs of C3 to T4d-E are not available because the C3 cell in Column N could not be reconstructed successfully given the finite size of the reconstructed volume.

-Figure 4 – Figure Supplement 1 Anti-GAD1 and anti-ChAT immunoreactivity of Mi1, Mi4, C3, TmY15 and CT1.
-Single confocal optical sections with GFP-labeled cell bodies of the neurons of interest.
-Mi1, Mi4 and C3, which, based on transcriptomics data (L.Eddy, personal communication), express GAD1 (Mi4, C3) or ChAT (Mi1) were included as controls.
-Asterisks are intended to facilitate comparison between the single channel panels.
-Henry, F. Davis and S.
+Figure 4 – Figure Supplement 1 Anti-VGlut, anti-ChAT and anti-GAD1 immunoreactivity of T4’s input neurons.
+Confocal sections showing GFP-labeled cell bodies.
+Small yellow asterisks are intended to facilitate comparison between the single channel panels.
+At least four brains (CT1) or at least two optic lobes from two brains (all other cell types) were examined for each condition.
+The main observed variation within a genotype was that the VT048653 driver line used as marker for TmY15, also included a small number of GAD1 negative cells (~12%; 15/130 cells counted) and VGlut positive cells (not counted).
+Supporting other recent evidence (Pankova and Borst, 2017), ChAT-immunoreactivity of Tm3 cells was detectable, although, under the conditions used here much weaker than that of Mi1 neurons.
+The GFP labeled arbors located to the top and right of the CT1 cell bodies in the VGlut and ChAT panels belong top a different cell type.
+ChAT expression in M1 and Tm3, GAD1 in Mi4 and C3 and VGlut in Mi9 were also observed in a transcriptomics study (L. Henry, F. Davis and S. Eddy, personal communication).
+Scale bar represents 10 µm.